PScoriae/pierreccesario/main/content/experience/guiding-code.md

 ## Responsibilities

-- Conduct research on a wide range of programming-related issues that developers of any level face.
+- Conducted research on a wide range of programming-related issues that developers of any level face.
-- Produce detailed written guides with step-by-step instructions that are easily digestible by any proficiency.
+- Produced detailed written guides with step-by-step instructions that are easily digestible by any proficiency.